Click here for results from the Lincoln Local Election on March 5, 2019: Election results 3.5.2019

 A person may vote early, in person at the Town Clerk’s Office; by mail; by picking your ballot up and bringing it home to be voted; or, if ill or needing help, a pair of Justices will bring the ballot to your home on the day of the election.
 We must hand or mail early ballots directly to the voter, you cannot send a courier to pick one up for you.
 Please leave enough time for mailing, especially if you will be overseas, or if you are unable to come in to the office.
 If you have questions regarding absentee voting, please call the Town Clerk’s Office.

-Voting Options for Persons with Disabilities:
+Town Meeting Access for Persons with Disabilities:

 If you are a voter who needs assistance with any aspect of voting, you may: